Manu343726/Turbo/README.md

      template<typename CURRENT>
      struct kernel
      {
-      using result = /* Operation involving CURRENT */
+      using type = /* Operation involving CURRENT */
      };
 In other words, a one parameter function.

-What `mpl::for_each` returns is the list of applications, that is, the set of `kernel::result` from each type.
+What `mpl::for_each` returns is the list of applications, that is, the set of `kernel::type` from each type.
 For example:

     using list = mpl::list<bool,char,float,int,double>;